Prescription drug abuse is a growing problem in the UK

 Prescription drugs are often misunderstood because we’re told to take them by a trusted professional.
 Because of this, we assume they’re perfectly safe and in many cases, users don’t even recognise they have a problem.

-Addiction to prescription painkillers, such as opioids often begins after injury or surgery when a patient has been prescribed them.
+Addiction to prescription painkillers, such as opioids (for example co-codamol) often begins after injury or surgery when a patient has been prescribed them.
 While opioids are very effective at relieving pain, the problem is that we build up a tolerance to them very quickly.
 What’s more, these drugs increase nerve sensitivity, meaning that previous, non-painful stimuli become painful with long-term use.
 It then becomes a vicious circle as patients need to take more medicine to help them deal with the pain.

 There are a number of other reasons a person may become addicted to the medication they have been taking.
 Although it can happen to anyone, some factors do increase your chances of becoming vulnerable to prescription drug abuse including: